bronius/Accountant/README.md

 ### Usage
 -----

-Select stories and see the count increase above velocity.
+Select stories, and see the total story points tally shown above velocity in the lefthand menu.

 ### Roadmap
 -----